nysbc/Anisotropy/README.md

 ### 3DFSC Program Suite Version 3.0 (16 March 2018) ###

 This is the most recent version of 3DFSC, by Philip Baldwin, Yong Zi Tan, and Dmitry Lyumkis.

 GPU code and Conda environment by Carl Negro.

 3DFSC Program Suite requires Anaconda 3 to run, and UCSF Chimera to visualize the outputs.

 ## Installation ##
 1) Be in the desired directory where you want to install the 3DFSC Program Suite.
 2) Type `git clone https://github.com/nysbc/Anisotropy.git` to get a copy of the program.
 Make sure you have the git package installed in your Linux machine else this would not work.
 3) Type `cd Anisotropy` to enter the directory.

-4) Type `conda env create -f environment.yml` to create the Anaconda environment containing required packages.
-This would only work if Anaconda 3 is installed and used as the default Python.
-You do not need to activate the new environment yet.
-5) Edit the file `run3DFSC.csh` with a text editor to reflect your 3DFSC directory (which contains `ThreeDFSC_Start.py`).
-You can copy this file anywhere to start the 3DFSC program.
-It might be a good idea to make an alias to this `run3DFSC.csh` file.
+4) Run the init script by executing the command `./init.sh`.
+This will create the necessary Anaconda3 environment, auto-detect your repository path, and generate run3DFSC executable scripts for bash, sh, and csh terminal shells.
+This will only work if Anaconda 3 is installed and Anaconda's Python interpreter is on your PATH variable.

 ## Execution ##

 1) Be in the directory containing your maps.
 Relative paths are okay for the program.
-2) Execute the `run3DFSC.csh` script.
-If no options are given, it will print out the help menu for you.
+2) Copy the run3DFSC.bash, .csh or .sh script to this directory.
+3) To view the parameters, run the script like `./run3DFSC.sh -h`.
-3) Runs usually take from minutes up to hours for extremely large box sizes (we have tested 600^3).
+4) Execute the run3DFSC script with the appropriate parameters.
+Runs usually take from minutes up to hours for extremely large box sizes (we have tested 600^3).
 Progress bars will help indicate the state of processing.
-4) 3DFSC is also accessible programmaticaly, for example:
-    <pre>import Anisotropy.ThreeDFSC.ThreeDFSC_Start as run_fsc
-    run_fsc.execute(options)</pre>

-    where "options" is an opt-parser object containing the parameters of the program.
+## GPU Execution ##

+3DFSC now has GPU support through Numba for faster execution (typically ~10x faster than the CPU implementation).
+This requires that CUDA is installed correctly.
+See http://www.nvidia.com/Download/index.aspx.

+To make use of a GPU, simply append the `--gpu` flag as a parameter to your ./run3DFSC.sh script.

+You can select which GPU to use for processing with the `--gpu_id` flag.
+E.g. `--gpu_id=2` to run 3DFSC on the GPU with index number 2.

+To see a list of available GPU's and corresponding indices, run `nvidia-smi`.
+If you are unable to run `nvidia-smi`, check to make sure you have CUDA installed correctly.
+See http://www.nvidia.com/Download/index.aspx.

 ## Example: Haemagglutinin Trimer with Preferred Orientation Collected at Tilts ##